-To change the lubricant, use the following procedure.
+www.mymoweFpelrangeological lubricant, use the following procedure.

 - 1. Place the ATV on level ground. - 2.
 Loosen the fill plug; then remove the transmission drain plug and drain the transmission lubricant.

 3. Install the drain plug and tighten to 21 ft-lb; then remove the transmission level plug and the fill plug.